aselshall/gwh/README.md

 ## Service Learning (Optional)

 You have the option to count service learning hours while working on your term project.
 To qualify, your term project should address a direct or research need for a community partner that is not-for-profit.
 FGCU can be a community partner.

+#### Opportunities at FGCU
 You have the opportunity to engage in two active EPA-funded projects including fieldwork and modeling:
 - [Groundwater climate resiliency in South Florida](https://mewcha1.github.io/NBI)
 - [Nutrient and pesticide fate and transport in Southwest Florida](https://atmos.eoas.fsu.edu/~mye/Pesticides.php)

-#### Useful information
+#### Useful Information
-- Check service learning events including Service-Learning Fair: [Link](https://fgcu.campuslabs.com/engage/organization/servicelearning/events)
+- Check service learning events including Service-Learning Fair: [Events Link](https://fgcu.campuslabs.com/engage/organization/servicelearning/events)
-- Once confirmed with your partner, submit your Service-Learning Form through the Eagle Service Network: [Instructions LINK](https://www.fgcu.edu/studentlife/servicelearning/students/volunteeringrecordingservice-learninghours#documenting)
+- Once confirmed with your partner, submit your Service-Learning Form through the Eagle Service Network: [Instructions Link](https://www.fgcu.edu/studentlife/servicelearning/students/volunteeringrecordingservice-learninghours#documenting)
 - Note: September 19th: Last day for graduating seniors to submit their Service-Learning hours.

 #### Action Steps